20 years QU-AX

 Muni & Cross, ISIS

-Over the years, the Muni series was expanded to include more whee-sizes – first, a 24″ model with 48 spokes.
-In the beginning there were only 170 mm unicycle cranks available – not because that was great to ride, but because that was the only available length on the market.
-So we started making our own lengths – shorter ones – that required high production quantities – an investment that paid off: a gain in riding-opportunities and comfort.
-At the same time, we made cranks with less Q-factor – which also significantly improves handling on the unicycle.
+Over the years, the Muni series has been expanded to include a wider range of wheel sizes, starting with a 24″ model with 48 spokes.
+Initially, only 170 mm unicycle cranks were available, not because they were ideal for riding, but because they were the only length available on the market.
+So we started making our own shorter lengths, which required high production quantities — an investment that paid off, providing a greater variety of riding opportunities and increased comfort.
+At the same time, we produced cranks with a lower Q-factor, which significantly improves handling on the unicycle.

 First QU-AX Muni Multispline hub